open-mmlab/mmdetection3d/projects/DSVT/README.md

 **Note**:

-\-  that `ResSECOND` denotes the base block in SECOND has residual layers.
+- `ResSECOND` denotes the base block in SECOND has residual layers.

-\- Regrettably, we are unable to provide the pre-trained model weights due to [Waymo Dataset License Agreement](https://waymo.com/open/terms/), so we only provide the training logs as shown above.
+- Regrettably, we are unable to provide the pre-trained model weights due to [Waymo Dataset License Agreement](https://waymo.com/open/terms/), so we only provide the training logs as shown above.

 ## Citation